How to Trade Classic Bullish Divergence & Bearish Divergence Setup

 Examples of Moving Average Crossover Technique Strategy

-Once the divergence trading signal is given, a trader will then wait for the Moving average crossover system to give a signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upwards cross over signal, while for a bearish classic divergence signal the trader should wait for the Moving average crossover system to give a downward bearish cross-over trading signal.
+Once the divergence trading signal is given, a gold trader will then wait for the Moving average cross-over system to give a signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upwards cross over signal, while for a bearish classic divergence signal the trader should wait for the Moving average crossover system to give a downward bearish cross-over signal.